pe-ia/applied-statistics-2024/README.md

 ## Contributing

 Contributions to this compendium are welcome!
 If you have suggestions for improvements or corrections, feel free to open an issue.
-If you wish to contribute:
+If you wish to contribute, please reach out to us on Discord first so we can coordinate, but you can:

 1. Fork this repository.
 2. Make your changes.
 You can add it to Overleaf by linking your GitHub account and selecting your forked repository.
 3. Submit a pull request with a description of your improvements.

+Or you can ask to get added directly to the Overleaf.

 ## License